ftsalamp/gsoc2018-IA/README.md

 ### wayback-diff

-Dependent on the look of the Wayback Machine’s User Interface wayback-diff might require minor changes to its look to match the WMB’s style.
+Depending on the look of the Wayback Machine’s User Interface, wayback-diff might require minor changes to its look to match the WMB’s style.

 ### wayback-discover-diff

 A feature that is missing right now from the wayback-discover-diff is to calculate how much two snapshots have changed.
-Since their Simhash value would already be calculated and in the database, getting the distance between two snapshots’ simhash values would be a very useful piece of information.
+Since their Simhash value would have already been calculated and would be in the database, getting the distance between the two snapshots’ simhash values would be a very useful piece of information.
 Integrating this kind of information in the Wayback Machine would help its users identify how much a webpage has changed from a specific moment in time.
-In addition, it would help save both resources for the Internet Archive and time to its users as they would know which snapshots make sense to compare.
+In addition, it would help save both resources for the Internet Archive and save users’ time as they would know which snapshots it makes sense to compare.
 Comparing snapshots that are 100% or 5% identical would not help the users gain any insights on how the page has changed.